 The functional relevance of the endodermis

-Our molecular and cell biological investigations of endodermal differentiation has now provided us with a number of specific mutants in endodermal barrier formation that we think are invaluable novel tools to finally understand the many supposed roles of the endodermis in root function, specifically its role in the selective uptake and retention of nutrients, but also its proposed function as a protective barrier to pathogens, for example.
-Using the sgn3 mutant, which show severely disrupted Casparian strips, we could demonstrate that this mutant has complex changes in its leaf ionomic profile.
-Among the many nutrients affected, a very robust reduction in potassium levels appears to be in large parts responsible for the overall growth reduction and low potassium hypersensitivity of the mutant (Pfister et al., eLife, 2014).
+Our markers and specific mutants in endodermal barrier formation have become invaluable tools to understand the many supposed roles of the endodermis in root function, specifically its role in the selective uptake and retention of nutrients, but also its proposed function as a protective barrier to pathogens, for example.
+Using the sgn3 mutant for example, we could demonstrate that its severely disrupted Casparian strips are causing complex changes in its leaf ionomic profile, among which, a very robust reduction in potassium levels.
+This appears to be largely responsible for the overall growth reduction and low potassium hypersensitivity of the mutant (Pfister et al., eLife, 2014).